gromer/gromer/README.md

-# Hello, world!
-I’m Mike ✌️🤘

-I build things.
-I break things.
-I make things better.

-## About Me
   I’m a software engineer with a passion for designing scalable systems, writing maintainable code, and learning how things work under the hood. **Professionaly**, I'm deep into the Microsoft ecosystem, architecting and implementing reliable and scalable financial systems that facilitate over $2.5B in new loans per year. **Personally**, I'm having the time of my life exploring how AI can be integrated into many aspects of life.

 I enjoy working with modern architectures, automating repetitive tasks, and diving into complex problems that need creative solutions.
 I believe in **clean code, continuous learning, and sharing knowledge with others**.